 Average Student- There is not a “typical” type for a Fort Lewis College student.
 Fort Lewis College is a minority serving institution with 51% of our student population identifying as minority(s).
 Fort Lewis College has a history of providing Native American Education.
-33% of our students identify as Native American and 11% as Hispano/a or Latino/a.
+27% of our students identify as Native American and 11% as Latino/a.
 This provides a rich texture of student experiences and perspectives.
 Some of our students identify as being individuals and may embrace the “rugged individual” culture of the West.
 Many of our students are attracted to the outdoors and all the things to do in the Durango area (ski, mountain climb, hike, snowboard, snowshoe, long board, ice climb, river rafting, etc.).
 Our students are holistic in nature and want to engage in learning both inside and outside the classroom.
 Many of our students value Fort Lewis College’s commitment to sustainability.

-Benefits- Full medical benefits, dental and vision are available for employees and their partners.
+Benefits- Full medical benefits, and dental are available for employees and their partners.
+Eye care is optional.
 Fort Lewis College also pays into retirement plans (TIAA-Cref or Valic).
 Please see link to Fort Lewis College Human Resource page for more information on benefits.

-Collateral Assignments/Professional Development- The Assistant Directors for Residence Education talk with each Residence Director about their professional development needs.
+Collateral Assignments/Professional Development- The Associate Directors talk with each Residence Director about their professional development needs.
 We try to provide intentional educational experiences through committee work both within our department and with other offices on campus.
 In addition, we are involved regionally and pending interest and budget, do our best to make sure that professionals have the opportunity to participate in a conference in our area.

 Diversity/Social Justice- As previously mentioned, Fort Lewis College has a strong commitment to diversity and multiculturalism.
 This comes from our historical mission of providing education to Native American students.
-Check out the history of our institutional commitment and sacred trust in providing Native American. education: http://www.fortlewis.edu/tuitionwaiver/TuitionWaiverHistory.aspx.
+Check out the history of our institutional commitment and sacred trust in providing Native American education.
 Our commitment to multiculturalism extends beyond our tuition waiver.
-Campus multicultural centers and student organizations offer additional programming and educational opportunities.
-In addition, our housing department actively collaborates with the Coordinator of Diversity Programming on campus to provide programming and training to staff and students.
+Student Affairs Divisional committees, the Diversity Collaborative and student organizations offer additional programming and educational opportunities.
+In addition, our housing department actively collaborates with the the Diversity Collaborative on campus to provide programming and training to staff and students.
 We also have a department Social Justice and Diversity Committee which focuses on ensuring our department addresses policies, procedures, training, staffing and resident needs to provide our students with an educational, equitable, and inclusive experience while living on campus.

 Holidays/Duty/Mandatory Dates- Our eight Residence Directors share the Residence Director Duty schedule.
 In the last few years we have assigned duty on a 4 day rotational schedule (M-R, F-Su).
 Fort Lewis College has an unusual holiday schedule.
-It can be found here: http://www.fortlewis.edu/humanresources/HolidaySchedule.aspx.
-If you have further questions about our holiday schedule or duty, please contact the Assistant Director for Residence Education, firstname.lastname@example.org
+For more information, please click on the following link.
+If you have further questions about our holiday schedule or duty, please contact Associate Director, Edgar Anaya Quiroga.

 Partners- We have a domestic partner policy.
-With the approval of an Assistant Director for Residence Education and the Director of Housing, Residence Directors can have live in partners.
+With the approval of an Associate Director for Student Housing and Conference Services, Residence Directors can have live in partners.
 It has been our experience that living in can be a stressful situation and can be challenging for new relationships.
 We ask that the relationship be established at least one year prior to living in.
 The partner living in, although not employed by the college, becomes a community member which carries some responsibility.
 The Residence Director should ensure their partner knows and abides Fort Lewis and Housing policies and assumes responsibility for their partner meeting these expectations.
 If seeking approval, speak with the Associate Directors who will discuss the dynamics of living with a partner in student housing with the RD candidate.

 Salary- Compensation package includes $29,000-$29,500, furnished apartment, meal plan when dining services are available, and full employee benefits package.
 The position is a twelve month appointment.

 Training- Our training does not begin and end in August.
-We have an intensive three week training process for RDs in Mid-July and August followed by a two week training process for Resident Assistants.
-After this, we continue our training in monthly staff foundations, ongoing RD training on developmental topics, 1-1s, and staff meetings.
+We have an intensive three week training process for RDs in August followed by a two week training process for Resident Assistants.
+After this, we continue our training in monthly Staff Foundations, ongoing RD training on developmental topics, 1-1s and staff meetings.
 We also conduct a much shorter January training.

 Staff Size (see our organizational chart) - FLC has 8 residential communities.
 Each is managed by a Residence Director.
 Our residential communities are fairly small and intimate.
 Most residence hall communities are between 140-180 students in each.
 RA staff size ranges from 4-6 RAs.
 There are 35 RAs on campus, 4 desk assistants in 2 of our buildings, a Faculty in Residence, and an Adventure House Coordinator.

 Summers / Conferences- The RD position is 12 months.
 In the summer, Residence Directors serve as Conference Managers.
 Most of our summer conferences are youth based groups.
 RDs assist groups while they are on campus with their accommodations, catering, room set up and more.
-This position also involve helping in special projects during this time of the year.